HaoyangChen/HaoyangChen/README.md

 - ⚡ Fun fact: ...
 -->

 Hi there👋, I'm Eric and I am an Informatics senior specializing in Software Development at the University of Washington.
-Outside of school, I had built and deployed large-scale web, mobile applications, and management systems for startups, enterprises, and NGOs.
-Web/Mobile Application Development 👨🏻‍💻is my speciality and hobby.
+Web / Mobile Application Development 👨🏻‍💻 is my speciality and hobby.